rafaelrinaldi/log-output/README.md

 ## Motivation

-I wanted to persist a log message on the REPL (both Node.js and PhantomJS).
-It seems like there's a bunch of weird tricks to simply output a log entry keeping the line clean at the same time, that's why I came up with this module.
+I wanted to persist a log message on the REPL but it seems like there's a bunch of weird tricks to simply append a new log entry keeping the line clean at the same time, that's why I came up with this module.

 ## License